 Fits a gluten-free diet

 Gluten is a protein that occurs naturally in grains like wheat, barley, and rye.
 People with celiac disease or non-celiac gluten sensitivity must avoid it because it triggers harmful digestive symptoms, such as diarrhea and nutrient malabsorption (

-When shopping for millet, you should still look for a label that certifies it gluten-free to ensure it hasn’t been contaminated with any gluten-containing ingredients.
+When shopping for millets, you should still look for a label that certifies it gluten-free to ensure it hasn’t been contaminated with any gluten-containing ingredients.

 Millets are gluten-free grains that are rich in antioxidants, soluble fiber, and protein.
-In particular, it may lower cholesterol and blood sugar levels.
+In particular, they may lower cholesterol and blood sugar levels.

-Despite millet’s multiple health benefits, it also contains antinutrients — compounds that block or reduce your body’s absorption of other nutrients and may lead to deficiencies (
+Despite millets’ multiple health benefits, they also contains antinutrients — compounds that block or reduce your body’s absorption of other nutrients and may lead to deficiencies (

 One of these compounds — phytic acid — interferes with potassium, calcium, iron, zinc, and magnesium uptake.
 However, a person with a balanced diet isn’t likely to experience adverse effects.